uma-pi1/pi1-docker/README.md

 ### Accessing the DB from the PySpark Notebook
 You can access the database via the container name `mysqldb:3306` or via `your_ip_address:3306`.
 The connection via localhost does not work here, as the notebook is hosted in a separate container.

-### Transfer Between Host and Notebook

-All files placed in the folder `./shared` located in the root directory of this repository on your host machine will directly appear in your JupyterLab environment in the folder `shared` (because the root of JupyterLab's file tree is `/home/jovyan` and `shared` is placed there).
-Vice versa, notebooks created in JupyterLab in the directory `shared` will directly be stored in the folder `./shared` on your host machine.

-### Misc

-The default user name in JupyterLab is `jovyan`.

-*""Jovyan is often a special term used to describe members of the Jupyter community.
-It is also used as the user ID in the Jupyter Docker stacks or referenced in conversations."*
-For more information see [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/faq.html#who-is-jovyan).

 ## 6.5 Hadoop